smaslan/GOLPI/README.md

 ## Features:

 - Pipes (stdin and stdout) are used for communication to and from GNU Octave.
-- Polymorphic VI for reading a value of a variable (by means of stdout or temporary file for large amount of data).
+- Polymorphic VI for reading a value of a variable.
-- Polymorphic VI for seting a value to a variable (by means of stdout or temporary file for large amount of data).
+- Polymorphic VI for seting a value to a variable.
 - Reading and setting works also for structures (GNU Octave) from/to clusters (LabVIEW) (requires golpi package for GNU Octave).
 - Can check if GNU Octave is still running.
 - Debug mode can store all communication going through pipes.
 - Debug console can be shown to view ongoing communication.
 - 4 examples included.
 - Tested on several versions of GNU Octave in Windows.
-- 3 different methods to transfer data form/to GNU Octave: normal method use using stdin/stdout, temporary file method use file with mat4 format, bitstream method using optimized stdin/stdout.
-For comparisons see examples.
+- 4 different methods to transfer data form/to GNU Octave:
+  - normal method use using stdin/stdout,
+  - temporary file method use file with mat4 format
+  - bitstream method using optimized stdin/stdout,
+  - pipe mode transfers variable using dedicated pipes directly.
+  - For comparisons see examples.
 - From version 0.7, GOLPI can also communicate with Matlab (based on popular request of our partners)

 ## Four components: